HaniMLK/Applied-Optimization/README.md

 # 📚 Applied Optimization - Fall 2024 (A+)
 🚀 Welcome to this repo!
-This repository contains **materials, assignments, and sample exam answers** for the **Software Project Management** course I completed in Fall 2024 with an **A+**.
+This repository contains **materials, assignments, and sample exam answers** for the **Applied Optimization** course I completed in Fall 2024 with an **A+**.
 I’m sharing these resources for free to help future students succeed!

 ---